RyanWolfen7/TBN-Next-CloudCannon/schemas/pages/landing.md

     timeSlot:
     subtext:
     colors:
-        This must be a tailwindcss color see https://tailwindcss.com/docs/text-color
+        [comment]: This must be a tailwindcss color see https://tailwindcss.com/docs/text-color
         primaryMaskColor:
         secondaryMaskColor:
     video: